ksarathbabu/Misc/README.md

-# Misc
-#Author Sarath Babu

-#This folder has all the miscellaneous short snippets used in BASH,Perl, Python and R scripts
+This folder has all the miscellaneous short snippets used in BASH,Perl, Python and R scripts